AccessibleSmiles

 How the Program Works:

 Weekly Sessions: Families participate in 30-minute Zoom or in-office sessions with the behavior analyst.
-These sessions focus on reducing anxiety, building cooperation, and preparing your child for the dental visit.
-These meetings will mostly occur during the work day, between 9am-5pm.
-We are not able to accommodate late afternoon/evening appointments.
-Caregivers can be on their lunch break, in their car, where ever they are most comfortable, they don’t need to be “put together and camera ready.”
+These sessions focus on reducing anxiety, building cooperation, and preparing the child for the dental visit.
+Most sessions occur during the work day, between 9 AM and 5 PM.
+We are not able to accommodate late afternoon or evening appointments.

 Video Submissions: Families submit two videos per week showing practice routines or challenges at home.
 These videos are essential for tailoring strategies and tracking progress.